Shoes01/souls-1/DESIGN.md

 > Because the Job dictates how the Soul is assigned to stats, it doesn't make sense to pay a Merchant using "SPD"
 > Instead, the Merchant will ask you to pay using your highest (or lowest, or whatever-est) stat.
 >> Perhaps items can be "expensive" by costing your lower stats -- and that you can't pay if it is negative.

+## DEF + RES > HP problem
+DEF and RES are better than HP because they don't go down.
+To mitigate this, HP should grant armor-HP as well.
+So even with no items, a player with 5 HP would need to take 5 damage before losing 1 HP.

 # CORE MECHANIC 2 -- JOBS
 An Actor will have a Job - like a class... but a job.